antfu/antfu.me/pages/chat.md

 art: dots
 ---

+> [!IMPORTANT]
+> I am sorry I am currently busy on my personal changes and **NOT available for chat**.
+Feel free to interact with me on [Bluesky](https://bsky.app/profile/antfu.me) instead.
+I will be back soon!
+Thank you for your understanding.

 [中文 Chinese](/chat-zh)

 I consider myself incredibly fortunate to be involved in the open-source community, creating tools and resources that others find beneficial.
 I enjoy a lot doing open source, working and learning together with the fantastic community.
 I realize that many of you, like myself, are enthusiastic about contributing to open source projects but may be unsure where to begin.
 That I actually also struggled with along the way.